ardydedase/ardydedase.github.io/README.md

 ## About me

 Currently pursuing a career in travel tech and academia.
-I am passionate about harnessing the latest technological advances in order to provide value to the world.
+I am passionate about harnessing the latest technological advances in order to add value to the world.
 I use this page to keep track of my fun projects outside work, including my thoughts about Software Engineering.

 ### My profiles on the web
 - [Github](https://github.com/ardydedase) <-> Open Source